datascientistasociety/ServiceManual/Policies/Calendar.md

 As implied, 1 to 2 weeks before every meeting listed above.

 ## 2020 Calendar for Classes & Workshops
 TBD by the Director of Programs as led by the indications of the Learning Survey.

+## Other Events
 (Please avoid partner events below.)